antzm/data-science/readme.md

 * Data Science though, is using existing data not only to describe what happened in the past, but also, it uses those data in a scientfic way that allows to estimate the future tendencies.

+## Probablility and Statistics

+To become a good Data Scientist, someone should first understand the important statistical concepts that are used in Data Science.
+In fact, the better someone can understand the true meaning of the various statisitical concepts, the better data scientist will be.

+## Linear Algebra

+Another useful knowledge in Data Science, is a basic understanding of linear algebra.
+This includes matrices and understanding the calculations with matrices.